 Carrie K is a writer, producer, and multi-instrumentalist based in Nashville, TN.
-Frequent collaborator of Grammy-nominated producer JT Daly (K. Flay, Grandson, PVRIS) and Gabe Simon (Dua Lipa, Maroon 5, Lana Del Rey, Noah Kahan), Carrie got her start drumming on tour opening for the likes of Foster the People and Sheryl Crow before shifting into a producer/writing role.
-She recently assisted production and played drums on Noah Kahan’s album, Stick Season, and produced five songs on the upcoming PVRIS record.
-Recent collaborations and upcoming releases include Noah Kahan, Sasha Sloan, Jessie Murph, Suki Waterhouse, Ruston Kelly, Gatlin, Joan, Housewife, Maddy Hicks, Kevin Griffin, and Jillian Jacqueline among others.
+Frequent collaborator of Grammy-nominated producer JT Daly (K. Flay, Grandson, PVRIS) and Gabe Simon (Dua Lipa, Maroon 5, Lana Del Rey, Noah Kahan), Carrie got her start drumming on tour opening for the likes of Foster the People and Sheryl Crow before shifting into a producer/writer role.
+She recently wrote, assisted production, and played drums on Noah Kahan’s critically acclaimed album, Stick Season and the extended edition Stick Season (We’ll All Be Here Forever).
+Carrie also produced five songs on the recent PVRIS record earning her a #1 UK Rock & Metal Album and a Top 10 Spotify Top Album USA Debut.
+Recent collaborations and upcoming releases include Sasha Sloan, Jessie Murph, Suki Waterhouse, Greg Kurstin, Rodney Jerkins, Amy Allen, Steph Jones, and Julian Cruz among others.

 Drawing on her experiences from driving her jersey plates cross country to LA, to too many nights out past curfew playing some of NYC’s most respected venues, Davis, through her music, allows her childlike spirit to immortalize.

 Davis’ debut EP MUD released in 2022 connects back to her roots while acknowledging how many she still has to plant.
 Maddy Davis commits to making songs that relate to everyone’s 20 somethings; dreaming big, moving fast, and not letting anyone tell you otherwise.